 - 1 small shallot

-- dash of fish sauce (use soy sauce for vegan version)
+- dash of fish sauce (use gluten free tamari for vegan version)

 - 1 green onion, white part removed, chopped